nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/TCPIP_AT_commands.rst

 .. _SLM_AT_TCP_UDP:

-TCP and UDP AT Commands
+TCP and UDP AT commands
 ***********************

 .. contents::